Three-gap theorem: Related results

 Liang's proof additionally shows that, when there are exactly three gap lengths, the longest gap length is the sum of the other two.
-For, in this case, the rotated copy A + θ that has the first point in it is partitioned by that point into two smaller gaps, which must be the other two gaps.
+For, in this case, the rotated copy $A+\theta$ that has the first point in it is partitioned by that point into two smaller gaps, which must be the other two gaps.
 Liang also proves a more general result, the "$3d$ distance theorem", according to which the union of $d$ different arithmetic progressions on a circle has at most $3d$ different gap lengths.
-In the three-gap theorem, there is a constant bound on the ratios between the three gaps, if and only if θ/2π is a badly approximable number.
+In the three-gap theorem, there is a constant bound on the ratios between the three gaps, if and only if $\theta/2\pi$ is a badly approximable number.

-A closely related but earlier theorem, also called the three-gap theorem, is that if A is any arc of the circle, then the integer sequence of multiples of θ that land in A has at most three lengths of gaps between sequence values.
+A closely related but earlier theorem, also called the three-gap theorem, is that if $A$ is any arc of the circle, then the integer sequence of multiples of $\theta$ that land in $A$ has at most three lengths of gaps between sequence values.
 Again, if there are three gap lengths then one is the sum of the other two.